 9. Build good bones.
 Raise your vegetable patch to another level in the middle as well as around the edges.
 Teepees, arches, and walkways in Sarah's small (and private) kitchen garden at Sissinghurst greatly increase the growing space in a smallish area.
 They can be covered in sweetpeas followed by the cup and saucer vine (Cobaea scandens) or morning glory.
 A sturdy arch will support squashes and zucchini.

 10. Don't grow everything.
 Tricky plants such as celery are best bought, as are mainstream vegetables including cabbage, parsnips, and main crop potatoes.
 This still leaves plenty to choose from as Sarah Raven (Above) demonstrates.

-For Sarah's expertise on flowers, see DIY: An Easter Bouquet with Sarah Raven.
-And earlier today: a full tour of Sarah's Perch Hill Farm.
+- For Sarah's expertise on flowers, see DIY: An Easter Bouquet with Sarah Raven.